Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 Hookless Compatibility

-ENVE and Zipp, two leading wheelset makers have taken different approaches to advising cyclists on the compatibility of tubeless bike tires with their hookless rims.
+ENVE and Zipp, two leading wheelset makers, have taken different approaches to advising cyclists on the compatibility of tubeless bike tires with their hookless rims.

 Zipp lists tire models and sizes that tire companies have told them are compatible with Zipp’s hookless rims.
 Zipp doesn’t do any testing to confirm compatibility.
-Companies that have not communicated the compatibility of their tires are listed with a message to “check with brand for specifics.”
+Companies that have not communicated the compatibility of their tires are listed with a message to “check with the brand for specifics.”

 What Matters Less